RobinBoers/dotfiles-legacy/README.md

 ### Qtile setup

 Also using the default panel in this setup.
 I customized it to use the frontend-delight color theme.
 I use gaps because I like them.
 Keybindings for most regular stuff.
 Also keybinded the media buttons using playerctl and the brightness stuff with xbacklight.
-Using kvantum KvGnome for QT and Adwaita dark for GTK+.
-Using nitrogen for the wallpaper and using Breeze icons.
+Using Kvantum Yaru for Qt and Yaru for GTK+.
+Using nitrogen for the wallpaper and using Suru icons.

 [More info](.config/qtile)